 The proposed bill aims to enhance hospital transparency in West Virginia by introducing a new article to the Code of West Virginia, specifically designated as Article 67.
 It outlines legislative findings regarding the rising costs of healthcare and the impact of hospital consolidation on prices.
 The bill defines key terms and establishes the duties of the West Virginia Health Care Authority, which includes the requirement for hospitals to file annual financial reports and other relevant data.
-Hospitals will be mandated to publish their financial information on their websites and submit detailed reports to the Authority, which will be made available for public inspection.
+Hospitals will be mandated to publish their financial information on their websites, including assets, liabilities, income, expenses, and a breakdown of services and rates.
+The bill also stipulates that all reports must be available for public inspection and prohibits the inclusion of any personally identifiable patient information.

 Committee Substitute: 16-67-1, 16-67-2, 16-67-3, 16-67-4, 16-67-5, 16-67-6, 16-67-7, 16-67-8, 16-29B-24